RoRo vs. Container Shipping: Which is Better for Your Car?

 RoRo has a timing advantage on certain high-frequency routes because vehicles can be rolled onto the next available departure without waiting for a container to be filled.
 For shared container shipments, there may be a consolidation wait before departure.

 In practice, the difference is smaller than it sounds for planned relocations.
 SDC schedules container departures regularly on major corridors, and for full household moves the container timeline is typically set around the client’s move date rather than vessel availability.
-Typical ocean transit times: US to Europe runs 12–25 days depending on origin port and destination; US to Asia runs 18–35 days.
+Typical ocean transit times: US to Europe runs 12 to 25 days depending on origin port and destination; US to Asia runs 18 to 35 days.
 These ranges apply to both RoRo and container on comparable routes.

 Non-Running Vehicles